The Corporate Tax Planning Law Review: Malaysia

 Ownership structure of related parties

 Unlike countries such as Australia and the United States, Malaysia does not allow income tax consolidation where wholly owned or majority-owned companies are treated as a single entity for income tax purposes.
-The ITA does, however, offer group relief for related companies35 incorporated in and resident in Malaysia in respect of the transfer or surrender of losses.36
+The ITA does, however, offer group relief for related companies34 incorporated in and resident in Malaysia in respect of the transfer or surrender of losses.35

 Under Section 44A of the ITA, a company (the 'surrendering company') could surrender not more than 70 per cent of its adjusted loss in a year of assessment to one or more related companies (the 'claimant company'), with no time limitation.
 However, from 2019 onwards, group relief is only available to new companies.
-Losses can only be surrendered immediately after 12 months from the date the company first commences operation and only for three consecutive years of assessment.37
+Losses can only be surrendered immediately after 12 months from the date the company first commences operation and only for three consecutive years of assessment.36 If the surrendering and claimant companies are owned indirectly by a third company (that is also resident and incorporated in Malaysia) through medium-sized companies, such medium-sized companies must now also be resident and incorporated in Malaysia from the year of assessment 2022 onwards.

 Domestic intercompany transactions